-Is it still possible to fly as an air courier?
-Back in the day, being an air courier used to be a popular travel hack that would get you free flights.
+Is it still possible earn extra money flying as an air courier?
+Back in the day, being an on-board courier used to be a popular travel hack that would get you free flights.
 Ever since the attacks on September 11th, though, the industry took a nosedive and looked like it would never recover.
 Now with Covid, is it still possible to find air courier jobs in 2021?

-Since the process intrigued me, back in 2018 I took a round-trip flight between Los Angeles and Shanghai for the sole purpose of trying out a new air courier service that intrigued me.
+Since the process intrigued me, back in 2018 I took a round-trip flight between Los Angeles and Shanghai for the sole purpose of trying out a new air courier service.

 Note: Some of the links within this article are affiliate links.
 What this means is that, at no extra cost to you, you will be helping to support FarWestChina if you decide to use some of the services listed.
 I hope you find this helpful…thanks for your support!